originphp/website/source/docs/models.md

 ## Saving Associated Data

+By default associated records will be saved automatically.

-You can save records with with associated data such, simply pass an array to the new method on the article and this will build the entity object for you.
+To create an entity with associated data simply pass an array to the new method on the article.

 ```php
   $data = [